-Choosing footwear that is roomy in the toe area will take the pressure off your bunion (translation: less pain) and may prevent the bunion from being pushed into further protuberance.
+Choosing footwear that is roomy in the toe area will take the pressure off your bunion.
+(An that translates to less pain.)
+It also may prevent your toes from pushing your bunion into further protuberance.
 Shoes with good arch support may also relieve pressure from the sides of your feet.

 2. Go for orthotics

-Low arches and flat feet can contribute to bunion growth; correcting these issues with a custom orthotic may stem the growth of your bunion.
+Low arches and flat feet can contribute to bunion growth.
+You can make up for these issues with a custom orthotic.
+And that may stem the growth of your bunion.

 3. Ice, ice, baby

-Place a thin cloth over your bunion then apply ice for between 10 and 20 minutes to ease the pain.
+Place a thin cloth over your bunion, then apply ice for between 10 and 20 minutes to ease the pain.
+This can reduce any swelling around that bony bump, minimizing pain.
 OTC pain meds may help manage discomfort as well.

 4. Some like it hot